NIFTy-PPL/NIFTy/docs/source/code.rst

 NIFTy7 is :class:`~minimization.quadratic_energy.QuadraticEnergy` (with
 position-independent metric, mainly used with conjugate gradient minimization).

-For MGVI, NIFTy provides the :class:`~energy.Energy` subclass :class:`~minimization.metric_gaussian_kl.MetricGaussianKL`, which computes the sampled estimated of the KL divergence, its gradient and the Fisher metric.
-The constructor of :class:`~minimization.metric_gaussian_kl.MetricGaussianKL` requires an instance of :class:`~operators.energy_operators.StandardHamiltonian`, an operator to compute the negative log-likelihood of the problem in standardized coordinates at a given position in parameter space.
+For MGVI and GeoVI, NIFTy provides the constructors :func:`~minimization.kl_energies.MetricGaussianKL` and :func:`~minimization.kl_energies.GeoMetricKL`, respectively, which instantiate an object containing the sampled estimate of the KL divergence, its gradient and the Fisher metric.
+Thes constructors require an instance of :class:`~operators.energy_operators.StandardHamiltonian`, an operator to compute the negative log-likelihood of the problem in standardized coordinates at a given position in parameter space.
 Finally, the :class:`~operators.energy_operators.StandardHamiltonian`
-can be constructed from the likelihood, represented by an :class:`~operators.energy_operators.EnergyOperator` instance.
+can be constructed from the likelihood, represented by a :class:`~operators.energy_operators.LikelihoodOperator` instance.
 Several commonly used forms of the likelihoods are already provided in NIFTy, such as :class:`~operators.energy_operators.GaussianEnergy`, :class:`~operators.energy_operators.PoissonianEnergy`,